MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/prepare.md

 ## Next steps

-When you have confirmed that your users and groups can be used with Azure Information Protection, and you are ready to start protecting documents and emails, activate the Rights Management service to enable this data protection service.
+When you have confirmed that your users and groups can be used with Azure Information Protection and you are ready to start protecting documents and emails, activate the Rights Management service to enable this data protection service.
 For more information, see [Activating Azure Rights Management](../deploy-use/activate-service.md).

 [!INCLUDE[Commenting house rules](../includes/houserules.md)]